-The data will be available at the open-source online database.
-The data will be analysable via a graphic online-visualisation tool (scheduled for autumn 2017).
+All data will be available from an open-source online database and analysable via a graphic online-visualisation tool (scheduled for autumn 2017).
 To this end, an aggregation methodology is being developed to avoid double-counting, deal with other aggregation issues and for presenting the various impacts on their various dimensions.
 Finally, insights for policy relevance will be derived and policy recommendations elaborated to facilitate the communication of the non-energy benefits in the relevant policy areas.

 COMBI will provide estimates of the major multiple impacts of the energy efficiency potential that goes beyond an existing policies scenario in the year 2030.
 Impacts will be quantified by EU member state and by single energy efficiency improvement (EEI) action.
 Therefore, detailed input data on energy savings and investment costs are necessary: COMBI uses detailed stock models to this end.
 The COMBI input data modelling exercise produced a baseline scenario (based on existing EU legislation) and an efficiency scenario (based on ambitious assumptions on technology implementation following more ambitious policies).

 Quantifying incremental savings and impacts

 The difference between the baseline and efficiency scenario is used as input data (i.e. incremental energy savings and investment costs) for quantifying multiple impacts.
 Also, only incremental multiple impacts are quantified.
 This means, COMBI quantifies the multiple impacts that may not happen if no further policy action is undertaken.
 One goal of COMBI scenarios and impact quantification was to provide a bottom-up funding of the scenarios modelled for the EU-Commission’s EED Impact Assessment and its annexes (based on PRIMES et al.).